 The paddle down the Weeki Wachee river is absolutely beautiful with crystal clear water and picturesque landscapes.
 You’ll spend the first half of the paddle winding through Florida foliage with little to no sign of civilization.
+Weeki Wachee Springs kayaking is truly something you have to see to believe.
 As you reach the halfway point, you’ll begin to see houses and docks.
 There are only a few forks in the waterway, each of which you’ll stay to the left in order to make your way to Rogers Park.

 The Return Trip

 When you arrive at Rogers Park you will be picked up in their shuttle and returned to your car at the Boating in Florida building which is only approximately a 10-minute drive.
-If you are putting in your own kayak, the shuttle will not transport your personal boat back to your car for you.
+If you are putting in your own kayak for your paddling adventures down the Weeki Wachee River, the shuttle will not transport your personal boat back to your car for you.
 My advice is, do this paddle with at least one other person who is either renting a kayak from Boating in Florida or has paid the return shuttle fee.
 Have them grab the car and come pick you and your kayak up.